nbp/holyjit.org/content/posts/introducing-use-counts.md

 The first thing this paper defines is that for each method we associate an expected time `T`.
 This time is an estimate of the time the function is expected to run later on.
-A simple and intuitive way to define this time, is to assume that functions are going run as much time as we have seen the method run until now, i-e. `T(t) = t`.
+A simple and intuitive way to define this time, is to assume that functions are going to run as much time as we have seen the method run until now, i-e. `T(t) = t`.

 Then, given the estimated time remaining to be executed, the question which we